SapphireT/AStar/README.md

 Then, input starting and ending point coordinates. (pick two points without obstacles from the given map)

-Input method index to calculate the heuristic.
+Input method index used when calculating the heuristic.
 (0 denotes using euclidean metric, 1 denotes using Manhattan distance, otherwise using a bad heuristic which can be longer than the real distance between current point and ending point)

+Then the result path(2) will be printed out.